Open Source Software: Enterprise Guidelines for Adoption and Governance

 - Transparency: Code is auditable for security and quality

-- Battle-tested: Popular projects used by thousands of organizations
+- Battle-tested: Popular projects used by thousands of organisations

 Talent and Community